rocky-linux/documentation/docs/guides/backup/dump_restore.md

     -rw-------   1 root root 5107632 Dec  8 20:39 restoresymtable
     ```

-    As you can see, a file named restoresymtable appears after a successful restore.
-This file is an important file that is relied upon for performing incremental backup system restore operations.
+    As you can see, a file named `restoresymtable` shows up after a successful restore.
+This file is important.
+It is for incremental backup system restore operations.

 2. Process backup files in Interactive mode: